Florentine Renaissance art: Period of "geniuses"

-The last period of the Florentine Republic, during which Piero Soderini held the post of gonaloniere for life, although politically insignificant, marked an astonishing revival in artistic production, favouring a resumption of both public and private commissions.
+The last period of the Florentine Republic, during which Piero Soderini held the post of gonfaloniere for life, although politically insignificant, marked an astonishing revival in artistic production, favouring a resumption of both public and private commissions.
 Great artists were recalled to Florence to enhance the prestige of the new republic, generating a rapid and consistent artistic renewal.
 The main players in this period were Leonardo da Vinci and Michelangelo, who returned to the city after stays in other artistic centres, and Raphael, who returned to the city to keep informed of new developments.

 Leonardo's return and departure

 Leonardo returned to Florence shortly before August 1500, after the fall of Ludovico Sforza in Milan.
 A few months later, he exhibited a cartoon with Saint Anne, described by Vasari, in the Basilica of Santissima Annunziata:

 It now seems to be accepted that this is not the cartoon of The Virgin and Child with Saint Anne and Saint John the Baptist in the National Gallery, London, but rather a preparatory cartoon for The Virgin and Child with Saint Anne in the Louvre, a painting which was completed much later.
 Both works are nevertheless faithful to the cartoon exhibited at Santissima Annunziata.
 In the London cartoon, the figures are tightly packed into a single block and articulated in a rich interweaving of gestures and glances, with fluid modelling of pleats and drapery; very close together in the foreground, the figures are monumental and grandiose as in Leonardo's Last Supper in Milan, while the sfumato generates a delicate balance in the alternation of light and shadow.
 The emotional component is powerful, especially at the point of strength of Saint Anne's gaze turned towards the Virgin.
-The painting in Paris work is more supple and natural, with elegant attitudes and a deep rocky landscape linked to the figures by the use of sfumato.
+The painting in the Louvre is more supple and natural, with elegant attitudes and a deep rocky landscape linked to the figures by the use of sfumato.
 Leonardo's example had a strong impact on local artists, revealing a new formal universe that opened up unexplored new horizons in the field of artistic representation.

-In 1503, some time before Michelangelo, Leonardo was commissioned with a fresco to decorate part of the large walls of the Sala Grande in Palazzo Vecchio with a depiction of The Battle of Anghiari, a victorious feat of arms for Florence intended as a "counterpart" to Michelangelo's Battle of Cascina.
+In 1503, some time before Michelangelo, Leonardo was commissioned to paint a fresco for part of the large walls of the Sala Grande in the Palazzo Vecchio.
+This was to depict The Battle of Anghiari, a victorious feat of arms for Florence intended as a "counterpart" to Michelangelo's Battle of Cascina.